rackspace/runway/docs/source/cfngin/configuration.rst

 Using Outputs as Variables
 ---------------------------

-Since CFNgin encourages the breaking up of your CloudFormation stacks into entirely separate stacks, sometimes you'll need to pass values from one stack to another.
-The way this is handled in CFNgin is by having one stack provide Outputs_ for all the values that another stack may need, and then using those as the inputs for another stack's Variables_.
-CFNgin makes this easier for you by providing a syntax for Variables_ that will cause CFNgin to automatically look up the values of Outputs_ from another stack in its config.
+Since Runway's CFNgin encourages the breaking up of your CloudFormation stacks into entirely separate stacks, sometimes you'll need to pass values from one stack to another.
+The way this is handled in CFNgin is by having one stack provide :ref:`Outputs <term-outputs>` for all the values that another stack may need, and then using those as the inputs for another stack's Variables_.
+CFNgin makes this easier for you by providing a syntax for Variables_ that will cause CFNgin to automatically look up the values of :ref:`Outputs <term-outputs>` from another stack in its config.
 To do so, use the following format for the Variable on the target stack.